filipgodlewski/dotfiles/README.md

 First of all, instructions below are prepared for MacOS, as this is my daily work machine.
 Follow the instructions if that fits your needs.

-### Prerequisites

-This setup will use:

-- `curl`: to download some stuff, like homebrew
-- `git`: to clone the repo
-- `homebrew`: to install all the stuff that I use
-- `neovim`: my main editor
-- `zsh`: my main shell
-- `pyenv`: my main python version controller and installer

 ### Installing

 #### Step 1/3